ARM-software/abi-aa/aapcs64/aapcs64.rst

 * the special-purpose register SP

-The SP moves from the base to the limit as the stack grows and from the limit to the base as the stack shrinks.
+The SP moves from the base to the limit as the stack grows, and from the limit to the base as the stack shrinks.
 In practice, an application might not be able to determine the value of either the base or the limit.

-In the description below, the base, limit and SP for a thread T are denoted T.base, T.limit and T.SP respectively.
+In the description below, the base, limit and SP for a thread T are denoted T.base, T.limit, and T.SP respectively.

 The stack implementation is full-descending, so that for each thread T: